November 1 HOPE

 My eyes fail with longing for Your salvation and Your righteous word.

 For all of us, determination is the key.
 That means giving it your all until your body quits on you.
 Push yourself to the limits.
 Until this happens, we will never know how good we can be.
 We can surpass others with more talent but less determination.
 As a Christian, this is often overlooked.
 It takes passion and commitment to be all that you can be for Christ.
 Many Christians have failed to reach their potential because they have not given their all.
 Are you determined to follow Christ?

 November 3 RULES

 You have rejected all those who wander from Your statutes, for their deceitfulness is useless.

 A family understands the power of rules.
 These rules help bind the family together and provide a structure to help the family.
 Without the rules, the family would be in chaos and have no unity.
-To protect the family, a when someone won’t obey the rules there are consequences.
+To protect the family, when someone won’t obey the rules, there are consequences.
 A Christian should understand the power of rules as well.
 They protect his family and himself from the consequences of evil.
 Are you living by the rules that God has given you?

 November 4 TEACHABLE